opencats/opencats.github.io/_posts/2016-12-01-november-newsletter.md

 ### Development News

-- Severeral deprecated errors corrected,
+- Several deprecated errors corrected,
 - license is clarified
-- code deployment far more robust than previously - Travis CI runs test-cases for each PR, and codacy reviews the code quality
+- code deployment is now far more robust - Travis CI runs test-cases for each PR, and codacy automatically reviews the code quality

 ### At 20,000 Feet